bokkypoobah/TopSecrets/README.md

-# Offline Shamir39 Device Recipe
+# Read-Only Offline Shamir39 Device Recipe

 A recipe to build a read-only offline Raspberry Pi 400 device to split and combine BIP39 mnemonic seed phrases using the Shamir39 tool.